 There are also many playgrounds in the city to keep the kids entertained, one in particular is the pirate ship play area, located in the city center.
 This was our little ones favorite!

 Luxembourg City has many kid friendly places to eat.
 There are quite a few American staples like McDonald’s and Pizza Hut if you have a picky eater.
-For the the more adventurous there are quite a few restaurant options.
+For the more adventurous there are quite a few restaurant options.

 Since Luxembourg is one of the smallest countries in Europe, you can easily go on a road trip or train ride to explore castles.
-There are many opportunities for outdoor adventures here as well, with its perfect location within the Ardennes forest.
-Skylar at Skylar Arias Adventures
+There are many opportunities for outdoor adventures here as well, with its perfect location within the Ardennes forest. – Skylar at Skylar Arias Adventures

-Poland with kids
+Poland Vacation with Kids

 While exploring Old Town, it is worth it to take a walk to Motlawa river embankments.
 When little ones get tired, visit one of the restaurants located on the embankments and enjoy the view on the river.

-One of the best kids attractions in Gdansk is zoo.
+One of the best kids attractions in Gdansk is the zoo.
 In fact, Gdansk Zoo is the biggest zoological park in Poland!
 Located in Oliwa district, it is home to many different mammals, birds, reptiles and amphibians.
-There are over 190 species in Gdansk zoo, so it is not only fun place, but also gives educational value to children.
+There are over 190 species in Gdansk zoo, so it is not only a fun place, but also gives educational value to children.

 For a bit of adventure, head to AmberSky, a 50 meter high observation wheel with 36 air-conditioned and heated gondolas.
-The ride lasts 15 minutes and offers visitors unforgettable views.
-Joanna of Overhere
+The ride lasts 15 minutes and offers visitors unforgettable views. – Joanna of Overhere

-Kids always love the street artists from musicians and live statues, to jugglers and bubble blowers in the Market Square.
+Kids always love the street artists in the Market Square – from musicians and live statues, to jugglers and bubble blowers.
 Or they can feed the pigeons, run around, and even climb on an old mail-coach.
 You and your family can easily spend the whole day in Kraków Market Square and not get bored.